maelfabien/maelfabien.github.io/_posts/2019-2-3-Elasticsearch.md

 (Depending on your version, this link might change)

-*Step 3* : Fire up the engines !
+*Step 3 *: Fire up the engines!

-We'll now start the elasticsearch server.
+We'll now start the elastic search server.

 ```bash
 bin/elasticsearch
 ```
 The `bin` directory will also be used to start Elasticsearch SQL CLI to interact with Elasticsearch using SQL statements for example.

-Antoher important directory is the `config` one in which we can for example modify the default port for Elasticsearch (9200) in the `elasticsearch.yaml` file.
+Another important directory is the `config` one in which we can, for example, modify the default port for Elasticsearch (9200) in the `elasticsearch.yaml` file.

 Elasticsearch is now up and running.
-Let's download Kibana now !
+Let's download Kibana now!

 # II.
 Install Kibana